surifirstpin/biplus_documentation/docs/Visualization.md

 ##  Gauge Chart :

-This section describes the editing option for Gauge chart in visualization.
+Gauge chart displays current status in the context of goal.

  **7.** To access the gauge chart click on **gauge** tab under **general** section.